 Property tax-based measures, including capital bonds and levies, may be used to fund transportation activities.
 Both Eugene and Springfield have recently included street preservation projects in a bond levy.
-The City of Salem has used property tax-based serial levies a number of times in the past decade for preservation and modernization.
-Under Ballot Measure 50, capital bonds can be issued for a maximum of ten years and must be approved by the voters at a general election or with 50 percent turnout.

 10. REGIONAL TRANSPORTATION TAXES

 Eugene and Springfield currently impose local gas tax equivalents of 5¢ and 3¢ per gallon, respectively.
 Coburg currently imposes a local gas tax equivalent of 3¢ per gallon (non-diesel).
 Additional local or regional gas taxes and/or vehicle registration fees, or an increase in the existing tax, could be developed to fund the remainder of the gap in financing for the non-state road network.
 Each 1¢ of gas tax would generate about \$1.2 million countywide.
 The current state tax is 30¢ and is shared among the state, counties, and cities.
 A simple gas tax does not include a comparable weight-mile tax for trucks, such as what the state currently has.